Neighbourhood Plan Update / Next Steps

 Frequently Asked Questions

-We have received a number of queries from members of the public and other interested parties regarding aspects of the Neighbourhood Plan.
-These have been noted but we shall not be responding directly to these until we have completed the analysis and redrafted the Neighbourhood taking these and the formal response to Regulation 14 into account.
+A number of queries from members of the public and other interested parties regarding aspects of the Neighbourhood Plan were received.
+These were noted, analysised and the formal response to Regulation 14 taken into account.
 Meanwhile we are publishing, on the website, responses to Frequently Asked Questions relating to the Plan.

 What is a Neighbourhood Plan?